 To evaluate your employees’ performance with precision and fairness, it is essential to keep your team motivated and retain the best talents.
 After all, you need to be able to tell a potential future leader apart from someone who’s not adding value to the team in order to keep your business heading upwards.

 There are many tools and methods that help teams handle human resources management, and one you should consider using is the 9-box performance grid (also known as 9-box matrix).

-This technique is ideal to track your team members’ performances as well as their growth potential.
+The 9-box grid or 9-box matrix is the ideal technique to track performance, review performance andmanage the performance.
 It consists of a chart in which the X-axis refers to one’s current performance, and the Y-axis represents their potential.

 The idea is that managers and the HR department discuss and collaboratively fit every employee into one of the nine quadrants of the box grid.
 This should be conducted by several individuals who work with the person evaluated.
 This assures that the decision will be as just and unbiased as possible.

 If you use this talent management strategy, you can:

 - Visualize with clarity who are the people in your team with more room for improvement, who is worth retaining and who just won’t make the cut.
 It also works as an excellent tool for succession planning and employee development

 - This tool allows managers to evaluate their team members with transparency because it is a collaborative process.
 Discussing an employee’s performance may reveal a talent or a potential that managers hadn’t noticed before